juand-r/EMNLP-2019/README.md

 ## [Learning with Less Data](#contents)

 :heavy_minus_sign: [FewRel 2.0: Towards More Challenging Few-Shot Relation Classification](https://www.aclweb.org/anthology/D19-1649.pdf)
+> Updates the FewRel dataset to address two issues that FewRel ignored: domain adaptation (i.e., with a biomedical out-of-domain test set) and "none-of-the-above" (NOTA) detection.
+Results: existing SOTA few-shot models and as popular methods for NOTA detection and domain adaptaion struggle on these new aspects.  **Data and baselines:** thttps://github.com/thunlp/fewrel

 :heavy_minus_sign: [EDA: Easy Data Augmentation Techniques for Boosting Performance on Text Classification Tasks](https://www.aclweb.org/anthology/D19-1670.pdf)
+> Performs experiments on "easy data augmentation" (EDA) strategies on five text classification datasets, and both convolutional and recurrent networks.
+On average "training with EDA while using only 50% of the available training set achieved the same accuracy as normal training with all available data". **Code:** http://github.com/jasonwei20/eda_nlp
+>
+> Details of EDA: for each sentence in the training set, randomly perform one of these operations: (1) synonym replacement for n (randomly chosen) non stop-words in the sentence, (2) random insertion: insert a random synonym of a random word into a random position of the sentence, (3) randomly swap two words in the sentence, (4) randomly remove each word in the sentence with some probability.
+An ablation study shows that all four operations contribute to performance.

 :heavy_minus_sign: [A Little Annotation does a Lot of Good: A Study in Bootstrapping Low-resource Named Entity Recognizers](https://www.aclweb.org/anthology/D19-1520.pdf)
+>

 :heavy_minus_sign: [Learning to Bootstrap for Entity Set Expansion](https://www.aclweb.org/anthology/D19-1028.pdf)
+>

 :heavy_minus_sign: [Latent-Variable Generative Models for Data-Efficient **Text Classification**](https://www.aclweb.org/anthology/D19-1048.pdf)
+>

 :heavy_minus_sign: [**Transfer Learning** Between Related Tasks Using Expected Label Proportions](https://www.aclweb.org/anthology/D19-1004.pdf)
+>

 ### [Domain Adaptation](#contents)